jecGrimm/HLV_KG/README.md

 # HLV_KG
-This repository provides a tool to visualize the variation of the annotations in the non-aggregated dataset [DWUG EN: Diachronic Word Usage Graphs for English](https://zenodo.org/records/7387261) (Schlechtweg et al. 2021).
+This repository provides a tool to turn [DWUG EN: Diachronic Word Usage Graphs for English](https://zenodo.org/records/7387261) (Schlechtweg et al. 2024) into a knowledge graph to visualize and query the variation of the annotations in the dataset.

-## TODOS:
-1. Create KG
--> Test new function for full_variation_words
-2. Visualizations
-3. Queries
-4. Code cleanup
--> data_stats ins Readme
--> Readme von explore data evtl überarbeiten
--> num annot
-5. Schreiben
--> Dataset citation
--> num annotations einfügen

-Additional:
-- Connect Dataset entity to metadata from ZENO
-- CLI for visualizations
-- function call mit category=uses["category"] für bessere Lesbarkeit
-- nicht gebrauchte imports löschen
-- Dateien in Ordnern organisieren
-- andere Sprachen
-- color coding für visualisierungen
-- variations query: wichtige daten hinzufügen
-- 1 environment für alles
-- max Unterschied
-- full kg: rdfgraph submodule
-- Interaktivität
-- einzelne Instanzen: kleineren Graph mit rdf-grapher darstellen
-- vollen kg darstellen
-- Nicht genutzte sub-modules weg
-- nicht genutzte funktionen weg
-- color dict in json-datei speichern
-- pos visualization
-- annotator range vis
-- alle möglichen visualisierungen
-- CLIs
-- eine pipeline-Datei erstellen

 ## Usage
 ### Environment